dattavishnu/chestxray/README.md

 #chestxray

-This is a project hosts website to pneumonia to detect by taking chestxray as input.
+This is a project hosts website to detect pneumonia  by taking chestxray as input.

 ## Requirements